Herpes HSV-1 and HSV-2: Causes, Symptoms and Treatments

-There is no known cure for herpes, but there are a couple of good quality medications on the market to select from.
+There is currently no known cure for herpes, but there are a couple of good quality medications on the market to select from.
 Acyclovir, Famciclovir, and Valacyclovir are the most common ones.
 These drugs will suppress the virus and prevent future outbreaks.
-If taken on a daily basis, the risk of spreading the infections is greatly reduced.
+If taken daily, the risk of spreading the infections is greatly reduced.

-Some individuals turn to herbal medicine because they don't want to cover the cost of prescription drugs to treat herpes.
+Some individuals turn to herbal medicine because they want to avoid covering the cost of prescription drugs to treat herpes.
 There are various plants said to heal the symptoms of herpes including lemon balm, rosemary, sage, and thyme.

 If you have Herpes, you should contact a physician to learn more about your options.

-- Neonatal herpes simplex is a HSV infection in an infant.
+- Neonatal herpes simplex is an HSV infection in an infant.